Updated: 9 February 2022

 Options for candidates if research is substantially disrupted

-Continue to study, doing what you can and discuss your progress with your supervisor.
-If your progress has been significantly disrupted, apply for a scholarship extension, or, for self-funders, a tuition fee waiver and additional living expenses, via the Pūtea Tautoko Student Support Fund.
+You are encouraged to continue to study if possible, doing what you can and discuss your progress with your supervisor.
+If your progress has been significantly disrupted, apply for a scholarship extension, or, for self-funders, a tuition fee waiver and additional living expenses, via the Pūtea Tautoko Student Support Fund, noting multiple applications are possible as the pandemic continues.

-Apply for a deferral by emailing a request to your supervisor, who can then endorse it and forward for further endorsement by your Head of Department / Programme / School (if you are doing a professional doctorate (e.g., DMA, EdD, DBA, DClinDent etc), please check with your Programme Coordinator), and the Graduate Research School (via firstname.lastname@example.org).
+If continuing your study is not possible or practicable, you can apply for a deferral through your eVision portal.
 The deferral must be for a minimum of one month, and during this time your study clock stops and your scholarship payments (if applicable) cease.
 A deferral can be extended if needed – just reapply by email as above.
-In some cases the deferral may need to cover a retrospective period, but note that this should be lodged by early March, if the period includes any months in the previous calendar year.
+In some cases the deferral may need to cover a retrospective period, but note that this should be lodged by early March, if the period includes any months in the previous calendar year. eVision cannot accommodate retrospective dates, so if applying retrospectively, please use the Deferral Form (PDF).
 If you are receiving a scholarship and are considering a retrospective deferral, you should contact the Graduate Research School, to check any financial implications before applying.

 Note that if you are an international PhD candidate, your visa normally only allows deferrals up to 3 months in any 12 month period.
-Please check with email@example.com to find out if a deferral for longer than 3 months will impact your student visa (as advice from Immigration New Zealand is being updated).
+Please check with email@example.com to find out if a deferral for longer than 3 months and/or a retrospective deferral will impact your student visa.

 If you are an international master’s candidate in New Zealand, deferrals are not usually allowed, but may be permissible now – email firstname.lastname@example.org to check your options before applying for a deferral.